What is RevoScaleR?

 RevoScaleR has the concept of compute context that sets the location for calculations.
 The compute context is either local or remote, where remote offloads processing and analysis of chunked data to one or more remote Machine Learning Servers.

 Local is the default, and it supports the full range of data source inputs.
 As its name suggests, a local compute context uses only the physical cores of the local computer.
 Local compute context is provided by RevoScaleR on both R Client and Machine Learning Server instances.

 Remote compute context requires the explicit creation of a compute context object, a single logical object defining location (a remote network resource that has Machine Learning Server and local data) and modes of processing (such as wait versus no-wait jobs).
-Remote compute context is supported for RevoScaleR analytical functions that can be performed in a distributed fashion, and is available on these platforms in Machine Learning Server only: HDInsight, Hadoop (both MapReduce and Spark), Teradata, SQL Server, and Machine Learning Server (Windows and Linux).
+Remote compute context is supported for RevoScaleR analytical functions that can be performed in a distributed fashion, and is available on these platforms in Machine Learning Server only: HDInsight, Hadoop (Spark), Teradata, SQL Server, and Machine Learning Server (Windows and Linux).
 For more information, see Compute Context.